Vietnam

 • Live-streaming in China is so popular that a livestream host can earn millions by promoting products in a single day.
 Equally profitable are the livestream agencies that took a large portion of the commissions.
 It's not surprising that their advertisement of recruiting livestream hosts could be seen along the walls of metro station escalators (right photo below).

 However, for readers who know Minnan (Hokkien), naming the eatery "Lau Sai" was somewhat unexpected (right photo below).
-Perhaps the owner was trying to hint that the food was "so delicious till lau sai" or "好吃到拉赛(拉肚子)"?
+Perhaps the owner was trying to hint that the food was "so delicious till lau sai" (好吃到拉赛/拉肚子)?
+In fact, the brand "老sãi咖椰" is a fast food restaurant chain that has many outlets in Xiamen.

 • The locals gave the Minnan translation another meaning, such as "礼好" depicts "你好" (left photo below), and "壶见" depicts "福建" (right photo below).